tokio-rs/website/content/tokio/tutorial/index.md

 The project that you will build in this tutorial is available as [Mini-Redis on GitHub][mini-redis].
-Mini-Redis is designed with the primary goal of learning Tokio, and is therefore very well commented, however this means that Mini-Redis is missing some features you would want in a real Redis library.
-You can find production ready Redis libraries on [crates.io](https://crates.io/).
+Mini-Redis is designed with the primary goal of learning Tokio, and is therefore very well commented, but this also means that Mini-Redis is missing some features you would want in a real Redis library.
+You can find production-ready Redis libraries on [crates.io](https://crates.io/).

 We will use Mini-Redis directly in the tutorial.
 This allows us to use parts of Mini-Redis in the tutorial before we implement them later in the tutorial.